avivcarmis/smoke-screen/README.md

 specific validation and translation if needed.
 Note that a validation is performed only on deserialization and *not* on serialization.
 Validation may be performed by inspecting the input value parameter, if the value is invalid, the function should throw an error describing the invalidity.
 Translation may be performed by returning a value different than the given one.
 Skipping translation may be performed by simply not returning any value from the function, or by returning the given one.
-- `defaultValue?: any` - May be used to declare the property as optional on deserialization process.
-Then, in case the property is missing, it receives the given default value.
+- `optional?: boolean` - May be used to allow the property to not appear in the source of the deserialization process.
-By default, exposed properties are required on deserialization, unless a default value is specified.
+By default, exposed properties are required on deserialization, unless this is set to true.
 - `nullable?: boolean` - May be used to allow the property a null value when deserializing.
 By default, exposed properties are may not receive null value on deserialization, unless this is set to true.